-Procedure after a call comes into Campus Safety.
+Procedure after a call comes into Campus Safety:

 After a call comes in, Campus Safety or other College personnel will be dispatched as appropriate to the location and type of call.
-Criminal offenses are pursued by Campus offenses are pursued by Campus Safety in conjunction with the local police and/or fire departments as necessary.
+Criminal offenses are pursued by Campus Safety Officers in conjunction with the local police and/or fire departments as necessary.